How to Install UrBackup on Ubuntu 26.04, 24.04 and 22.04

 Remove Backup Data

-Warning: The next command permanently deletes UrBackup data from the default storage path.
-Copy any backups you need to keep before removing the directory.
+The next commands permanently delete UrBackup backup data and server state.
+Copy any backups or configuration data you need to keep before removing these directories.

-Remove the default backup storage directory only after confirming the data is no longer needed:
+Remove the default backup storage directory only after confirming the backup data is no longer needed.
+If you selected a custom backup storage path during installation, remove that custom directory instead of /media/BACKUP/urbackup.

 sudo rm -rf /var/urbackup